Super-Resolution Microscopy via Optical Fluctuation Imaging

 Core algorithm

-The implementation computes cumulants from orders 2 through 6 on fluorescence image sequences.
-A synthetic quantum dot simulator generates realistic blinking statistics following power-law on/off time distributions (exponent alpha approximately 1.5), which serves both as a validation tool and as a teaching resource.
-Fourier-domain interpolation provides sub-pixel grid enhancement prior to cumulant computation, and two deconvolution strategies — Wiener filtering and Richardson-Lucy iterative deconvolution — further sharpen the reconstructed images.
+| The implementation computes cumulants from orders 2 through 6 using consecutive time lags to eliminate shot noise bias.
+For example, the 4th-order cumulant is: C_4 = <dF_0dF_1dF_2dF_3> - <dF_0dF_3><dF_1dF_2> - <dF_0dF_2><dF_1dF_3> - <dF_0dF_1><dF_2dF_3>.
+A synthetic quantum dot simulator generates realistic blinking statistics following power-law on/off time distributions P(t) ~ t^(-alpha) with alpha approximately 1.5, producing Levy-type statistics where the mean dwell time diverges.
+Fourier-domain zero-padding interpolation provides sub-pixel grid enhancement prior to cumulant computation, and two deconvolution strategies – Wiener filtering (F_hat(k) = H*(k)/( | H(k) | ^2 + 1/SNR) * G(k)) and Richardson-Lucy iterative maximum-likelihood deconvolution – further sharpen the reconstructed images.
+An nth-root linearization step corrects the eps^n brightness nonlinearity that would otherwise create extreme contrast ratios between emitters of different brightness. |

 Origin and modernization